AmonRayfa/mabe/README.md

 ## Introduction

 **Mabe** is a simple framework for creating debug-friendly error enums in Rust.
-Each variant in the enum can include an error, cause, and debug message, and errors are displayed in a structured format, showing the messages defined for the variant.
+Each variant in the enum can encapsulate an error and a debug message, and errors are presented in a structured format, displaying the messages defined for the variant.
 This allows for a more detailed and clear debugging process.

 ## Getting Started